GameDJ/gba-mmz-sprite-recolor-guide/README.md

 -Ability to input an entire block of codes at once
 -RGB sliders for selected color
 -Different sprites (weapons, dash)
 -automatically generate colors for variations of a main color (eg. shades of color on forelimbs)
+-support for Mega Man ZX :)